Junior Buckeye League Rules

 - If an organization is found that did not follow their approved sign up procedure or draft policy that communities teams will not be permitted to play in the post season, if the postseason is over for which they are in violation then they will not be eligible for the following year’s postseason.

 II.
 Player Eligibility

 Note: All exceptions to player eligibility rules must be presented in writing for approval to the Executive Committee including those meeting pre-approved criteria.

 2.01 All players for a team must be enrolled in the school they represent.

 A. Homeschoolers living in the district of the team they represent.

 2.02 All players must be at least 7 years of age as of August 31st, as of the current year.
 No player can be 13 years of age as of August 31st, as of the current year.

-2.03 No player in grade higher than 6th may participate.
+2.03 No player in a grade higher than 6th may participate.

-2.04 No player in grade higher than 4th may participate on Junior Varsity (JV).
+2.04 No player in a grade higher than 4th may participate in Junior Varsity (JV).
 JV players must also be less than 11 years old as of August 31st, as of the current year.

 The following is a pre-approved exception: